-Georgian classical pianist Nino Gvetadze plays Ludwig van Beethoven’s Piano Concerto No. 4 in G major, Op.
-58. Georgian Sinfonietta conducted by Markus Poschner.
+Accompanied by the Georgian Sinfonietta, Georgian classical pianist Nino Gvetadze plays Ludwig van Beethoven’s Piano Concerto No. 4 in G major, Op.
+58. Conductor: Markus Poschner.

 Audiences did not take to the Fourth Concerto at first, preferring the easier Third or more dramatic Fifth Concerto.
 It fell into neglect until Mendelssohn revived it in 1836 and performed it frequently thereafter.
 It became a favorite of famed pianist Clara Schumann, who played it all over Europe and also wrote cadenzas for it.

 The work is scored for solo piano and an orchestra consisting of a flute, two oboes, two clarinets, two bassoons, two horns, two trumpets, timpani, and strings.
 Like many classical concertos, it has three movements:

 - Allegro moderato: the Fourth Piano Concerto opens with the soloist – briefly but significantly – stating the opening of the main theme and the rhythmic motive that will pervade this longest of all Beethoven concerto movements.
 The orchestra then takes up its traditional role but starts off by offering a response to the piano in the distant key of B major and elegantly moves back into G. Thus begins a remarkably complex work in which the two forces continually engage not in the typical echoing phrases back and forth, but rather in a true dialogue with a bouquet of themes.
 A second theme, introduced by the solo oboe, utilizes the same rhythmic motive.
 The third theme seems to depart from the signature rhythm, but it returns in the accompaniment.
 When the soloist enters, it is with a new theme that generates a response of new material from the orchestra.